 The definition of international arbitration set out in the Mozambican "Arbitration Act" follows the one adopted in the 1985 Model Law on International Commercial Arbitration of the United Nations Commission on International Trade Law ("UNCITRAL").
-The "Arbitration Act" contains express provisions on its territorial scope of application, under which law it shall apply to all the arbitrations taking place in Mozambique.
+The "Arbitration Act" contains express provisions on its territorial scope of application, to the effect that the Act shall apply to all the arbitrations taking place in Mozambique.
 Also, if the parties do not expressly agree to exclude its application, the provisions of the "Arbitration Act", adapted as necessary, will apply to international arbitrations having their seat in Mozambique.